WilliamDespres/kiosk_case_studies/frontend/README_William_Despres.md

 ## AI usage

-- I used the AI assistant Copilot, powered by Claude, to implement and refactor parts of the code.
+- I used the AI assistant GitHub Copilot, powered by Claude, to implement and refactor parts of the code.
 - Most main features were developed using AI, including:
   - Fetching and rendering questions
   - Adding recursive rendering of nested questions so related questions render at any depth.